rust-unofficial/too-many-lists/src/fifth-basics.md

 Yay!

-It's kind've interesting that that's the *only* place we've had to write an unsafe block so far.
+It's kind of interesting that that's the *only* place we've had to write an unsafe block so far.
 We do raw pointer stuff all over the place, what's up with that?